 Without the fleur de lys button hole badge, surely not permitted on Military uniforms (see Awards, Badges and Insignia/ Button Hole Badge) identification of fellow scouts was initially through observing the skills and competencies of those around you.
+(Note Bamboo Thumbsticks, a record of Rover Crew of WW2 in India and the Far East, suggests that Scout belts and wristlets were frequently used to identify other Scouts.)
 In the first busyness of training and with the advent of posting there was rarely time or energy to form permanent Crew.
 The Army in particular physically relocated detachments on a regular basis, in strong contrast to the RAF.
 Those in the Royal Navy were, by its nature, peripatetic but the Deep Sea Scouts were a pre existing organisation.

 Permanent Military bases and long term postings were necessary for the formation of a Crew – with a high degree of turnover and irregular attendance a fixed place around which to operate was the minimum starting point for a Crew.
 The Scouting leaflet ‘The Forces Bulletin’ reports Rover Crews ‘in Exile’.
 The one copy in the Cambridge Archives from March 1944 gives addresses in Alexandria, Eritrea, Tripoli, Gibraltar (two Crews and a Deep Sea Scout Crew), Malta, Persia, Palestine, Sudan and Aden.
 An all ranks Crew from Canada is also named.
 (See Local History/WW1 WW2/ The Forces Bulletin).
 It is of note that these ‘Crews in Exile’ were in areas that remained as static bases for long periods of time.